 I slipped behind the deck put on the headphones and grabbed the microphone as the crowd screamed my name.
 “Ladies and Gents,” I said into the mike while loading the Abba album onto the deck and setting the speed to 33RPM.
 “We have an incredible surprise.
 As you all know, the winner of the Eurovision Song Contest tonight was the Swedish group, Abba.”

 I waited for the inevitable cheer.
 When it had died down, I dropped the needle precisely onto track three and set it turning.
-As the introduction played, I spoke over it and said, “At great expense, we have had their album flown over.
+As the introduction played, I spoke over it.
+“At great expense, we have had their album flown over.
 It’s just arrived at Narixa, and you are the first to hear it live in Spain.
 It’s Waterloo.”

 Narixa went wild.